I say so many things as I have said so many other things and will say yet so many more things.

 “So, If I save a life, I save the world?”
-He asks his friend who says that that’s right, that’s what has been said.
+He asks his friend who says that that’s right, “Yes, that’s what has been said,” I say.

 He thinks that they who think the above would not have to worry about saving the world because they would never save anyone other than themselves, or so he thinks he is certain, as he has been taught to be sure of this–who is not sure of what others would do, certainly do, have done, will continue to do as imagined in the minds of those thinking this way?
-Are you not certain of what another thinks is thinking will think?
-I am, and I am sure that I should not be sure of this–I move in and out of this certainty, mood, health, experiences of the day, stress, tiredness, hunger, what else can I use as an excuse for being less than myself, he would not say yet, his friend tries to get him to think, and I absolutely know but easily and most surely conveniently forget.
+Are you not certain of what another thinks, is thinking, will think?
+I am–although I am sure that I should not be sure of this–I move in and out of this certainty, this mood, this health, this experiences of the day, my stress, my tiredness, my hunger, my whatever else I use as an excuse for being less than myself, he would not say yet–his friend tries to get him to think about what I absolutely know but easily and most surely conveniently forget.

 I am not so sure why there is such difficulty in imagining that a man who saves himself also saves the world?
 There are many reasons a person might tell herself why she does not ask for help, if she ever came to a place where such an admission were possible, but this former one above is yet another, and the difficulty in understanding that saving one’s self saves the world.
 No?